 Liberia is Africa and typically in Africa the emphasis is not on time schedules.
 Some delays should be expected and you should be prepared to be flexible.

 Small World walks with you through the entire process of your adoption.
 The Small World employees communicate with you throughout the entire process and will guide you through to completion.
 Small World English speaking Representatives meet each family at the plane upon arrival in Monrovia, Liberia and guide and accompany you through every step of the adoption process.

-You can choose to make 1 trip approximately 4 to 6 weeks or 2 trips of approximately 1 business week each approximately 4 to 6 weeks apart.
+You will travel to Liberia for approximately 2 weeks at the end of your adoption process.
+During this trip you will obtain an Exit Permit from the Liberian government for your child as well as a visa to travel to the US from the US Embassy.
 Our representatives will walk you through the entire process in the city your child is coming from as well as in Monrovia, culminating in your child’s visa from the US Consulate.
 Small World Representatives will accompany you to the airport for your departure from Liberia back to your home with your child.

 For any further questions concerning our Liberia program please contact the Liberia Program Director Jimbo Savley at email@example.com.

 Each applicant must be at least 25 years old and generally not more than 55 years older than the child.
 There is no firm restriction on the age limit, but it is subject to a case by case review by Small World and the Ministry of Gender of Liberia.

 Small World requires sufficient income and resources on the part of every applicant to support the addition of a child.

 Liberia does not limit the number of children per family, but it is subject to a case by case review by Small World and the Ministry of Gender in Liberia.
 Liberia refers children 1 – 15 years of age.

 Married heterosexual couples who have been married for at least 3 years, and single heterosexual women, may apply to adopt from Small World’s Liberia program.